AkshayAdak11/TaxiManagement/README.md

     Factory Pattern: Used to create instances of different types of messages and services.
     Strategy Pattern: Applied in the booking service to handle different strategies for assigning taxis to bookings.
     Observer Pattern: Implemented to notify the dashboard and other components of updates in taxi status or bookings.
-    Singleton Pattern: Ensures that certain services (e.g., BookingService) have a single instance throughout the application.
+    Singleton Pattern: Ensures that certain services have a single instance throughout the application.

 ### Architecture

 The system is built using a modular architecture, where each component is responsible for a specific aspect of the system’s functionality.
 The main modules include:

     Taxi Service: Manages the registration, status, and location of taxis.
     Booking Service: Handles the creation and management of bookings, including communication with taxis.
-Messaging Service: Manages the in-memory queue for handling status updates and notifications.
+    Messaging Service: Manages communication for handling status updates and notifications.
     Dashboard Service: Aggregates and displays real-time statistics about the fleet.

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 UML Diagrams